🔔

 Recommended Architecture for Webhooks

 Taddy API adds ~1k new podcasts and ~50k new episodes daily.
 Whenever we add or update podcast data in our own database, we also send this data to you via a webhook event.
-To handle this volume of data being sent to your server, we recommend a message / queue based architecture:
+To handle this volume of data being sent to your server, we recommend this type of architecture:

 Key Points from image above: